-Contact tracing is one of the most important tools we have at Level 2 to ensure we don’t lose the gains we made in lockdown.
+Contact tracing is one of the most important tools we have to ensure we don’t lose the gains we made in lockdown.

 We've been asked by the Ministry of Health to assist with this task which allows health officials to quickly track down and test people who may have been exposed.

 Oranga Tamariki will conlinue to record all of the people that our children and young people, caregivers and staff have close contact with.
 Close contact is defined as face-to-face contact with someone in any setting within two metres, for 15 minutes or more.

 We’ve asked all our staff, sites and residences to keep these records.

 What this means for Oranga Tamariki caregivers

 We’re asking our caregivers to still keep a daily record of close contacts for all members of their household.